Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-1.md

 #### 1.4.2.2 GitHub Personal Access Token (PAT)

+> NOTE: The following instructions refer to `classic` personal access tokens.
+You can also use `fine-grained` access tokens which are still in beta to provide more granular permissions.
+These docs will be updated to reflect this in the future.

 1. Navigate to [github.com](https://github.com).
 1. Click on your user icon in the top right and select `Settings`.
 1. Scroll down and click on `Developer Settings` in the left navigation.